Article Processing Contribution

 Commitment to Transparency and Accessibility

-All contributions received are utilized solely for sustaining the quality, accessibility, and continuity of the journal.
+All contributions received are utilised solely for sustaining the quality, accessibility, and continuity of the journal.
 The SPL Journal of Literary Hermeneutics does not operate as a profit-driven entity and remains committed to ethical publishing practices, transparency, and academic integrity.
 The journal continues to uphold its mission of providing a credible, inclusive, and globally accessible platform for scholarly communication in the humanities.

-For further information or assistance, authors may contact the editorial office at
+For further information or assistance, authors may contact the editorial office at: